almahamans/travel-app/README.md

 # Travel App
 ## Description
 An app to obtains a desired trip location, start date and end date from the user then displays weather and an image of the location using information obtained from external APIs.
 The app suitable for all screen's size.
+The app can check the value of entred input whether it is a text or contain numbers and display an error message.
 ## Built with
 - html5.
 - sacc > to make style and make the app responsive.